jonbenronron/jonbenronron.github.io/index.md

 ## Work in progress

-*Keeping the next lines here as a cheat sheet for myself:*
+*Keeping next lines here as a cheat sheet for myself:*

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).